tinkerbox/lets_encrypt_heroku/README.md

 * Commit your changes (git commit -am 'Added some feature')
 * Push to the branch (git push origin my-new-feature)
 * Create new Pull Request

+## Roadmap

+* allow creation of the SSL Endpoint and auto-set config var for first-time users
+* figure out better way to handle private keys, and generated certificates
+* remove challenge records after a certain time with a rake task
+* more tests, with rspec, webmock, etc

 ## License